Mailgun vs Mailjet: Which is Better in 2026?

 Best for you if:

-- • You need email deliverability features specifically
+- • You need email features specifically

 - • Mailgun is an email API service for developers sending transactional email